adventuregamestudio/ags-manual/README.md

     cd sphinx-files
     ./get-help-source.sh

 Now just use make to create any help version you want!
-Example for html files:
+Example for html files and a help file:

-    make html
+    make htmlhelp